-6.2 Satellite Population Persistence in Nashville, TN
+115 6.1 Satellite Population Persistence in Nashville, TN

 In summer of 2006, a Nashville homeowner contacted the Tennessee Department of Environment and Conservation (TDEC) to report the presence of several large unidentified land snails in the yard, apparently introduced with recently installed landscaping materials (plants and mulch).
 The snails were determined to be E. rosea.
-TDEC expected that population would soon become extirpated by the upcoming winter temperatures as the population was far above the native range of this relatively thermophilic species.
-However, the homeowner continued to observe these snails each year from 2006 to 2010.
-In 2010 the area experienced a relatively cold winter, and no live snails were observed.
-It was inferred that the population had indeed become extirpated.
-But in 2014, following a relatively warm winter, another live snail was found, indicating a continuously reproducing population.
+TDEC expected that population would soon become extirpated by the upcoming winter temperatures as the population was found much further north than the presumed native range of this relatively thermophilic species.
+However, the homeowner continued to observe these snails each year from 2006 to 2009.
+In 2009 and 2010 the area experienced a relatively cold winter where temperatures dropped to -13 and -15 degrees Celsius respectively, and no live snails were observed thereafter.
+It was then inferred that the population had indeed become extirpated.
+However, in 2014, following a relatively warm winter where temperatures remained above -9 degrees Celsius, another live snail was found.
+The homeowner reported that no foreign landscaping materials had been installed on his or any adjoining